 One has to be attentive not to walk the ravine in the opposite direction in any case.
 That would not only be very dangerous for the hiker himself, but also for other visitors.
 So turning back is not possible, a certain fitness and familiarity with balancing in heights mandatory (and proper hiking shoes of course).

 The map on my phone told me accurately where I was allowed to walk and where not, so I highly recommend downloading an app like mapy.cz before you set off for a trip.

 Along the way I spotted a few rather rare animals like the pictured fire salamander, this one was swimming lazily below a big rock formation and a cascade.
 I can’t remember seeing such a strange creature ever before.

 The whole tour, which I had chosen to be circular, led me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.

 There are many variations possible, of course.
 For this tour you have to calculate around four hours.

 Don’t forget in any case to reward yourself with a beer (pivo) or an ice-cream (zmrzlina, love this word) in one of the restaurants in Podlesok afterwards.

 The day before as a warm-up I made a short hiking tour in the High Tatras (Poprad where I was accommodated is situated quite close to the High Tatras) through the Malá Studená dolina valley to the Téryho chata (on 2015 meters).

-On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that one can do in the High Tatras, she picked curiously the same one on this day.
+On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that one can do in the High Tatras, she picked the very same one on this day.

 I caught up with her during the descent from Téryho chata, as to figure if she was up for a conversation (funnily she’d already identified me as a German tourist because of the brand of my backpack).